 The event was attended by over 35 academics, government representatives, military and technical experts from China, France, Germany, India, Ireland, Israel, New Zealand, Norway, Pakistan, Russia, Sweden, Switzerland, the United Kingdom and the United States.

 Dr Vincent Boulanin, Dr Petr Topychkanov, Dr Lora Saalman and Ms Fei Su led the workshop.
-This project report with final findings will be available in the Autumn of 2019.
-A series of related essays will be published this year and next year.
+This project report with final findings will be available in the autumn of 2019.
+A series of related essays will be published throughout the duration of the project.